shubhamkaushal765/TransformerQEC/README.md

     - `MultiSelfAttention` is a module that implements multi-head self-attention for Transformer models.
     - `TransformerBlock` is a module representing a single block within the Transformer architecture.
     - `Transformer` is the main model for sequence-to-classif tasks using the Transformer architecture.

+- **Lightning Transformer**: `lightning_module.py`
+    - The `LightningTransformer` class inherits from `pytorch_lightning.LightningModule` and is designed for binary classification tasks using Transformer models.
+The model is trained using BCEWithLogitsLoss with optional class weighting.
+    - **Weighted Accuracy and F1 Score**: The `weighted_acc` method calculates the Weighted Accuracy and F1 Score based on a confusion matrix.
+Adjust the `weights` parameter for class weighting and the `thresh` parameter for thresholding probabilities.

+- **Training**: `train.py`
+    1. **Configuration Loading**: Load configuration parameters from a YAML file (`config.yaml`) to set up data paths and model parameters.

+    2. **Data Loading**: Read data from the last generated CSV file using Polars and create a dataset using `QuantumSyndromeDataset`.
+Split the dataset into training, validation, and test sets using PyTorch `random_split`.

+    3. **DataLoaders**: Create PyTorch `DataLoader` instances (`train_dl`, `val_dl`, `test_dl`) for the training, validation, and test datasets.

+    4. **Model Definition**: Define the Quantum Syndrome Classification model using the `LightningTransformer` class.

+    5. **Training Setup**: Configure training settings, including callbacks such as `EarlyStopping` and loggers like `CSVLogger`.

+    6. **Training**: Train the model using the PyTorch Lightning Trainer (`trainer`).
+The training process includes monitoring validation loss, logging metrics, and early stopping.
+        ```bash
+        python train.py
+        ```

+    7. **Checkpoints and Logs**: Monitor training progress through checkpoints saved in the `checkpoints/` directory and logs in the `logs/` directory.

 ## Configuration